Typewriters are amazing!

 Olivetti Lettera 32

-On a trip to Ogunquit Maine with my wife and son in the summer of 2022 we went to the Blacksmiths Mall Antiques store, which I’d recommend as its amazing in it’s breadth and curation of fun old junk.
+While on vacation in Ogunquit Maine with my wife and son we visited the Blacksmiths Mall Antiques store, which I’d recommend as its impressive in it’s breadth and curation of fun old junk.
 My son was particularly into the sealed packs of 80s baseball cards.
-Of lasting interest was a manual typewriter.
-It’s complex moving parts and strong tactile feedback were mesmerizing.
-It was in kind of bad shape so I didn’t buy it, but it planted the seed of maybe getting one.
+I was most impressed with a manual typewritter.
+All the moving parts and tactile feedback were mesmerizing.
+I didn’t buy it cause it wasn’t in the best shape, but I now wanted to get one.

 After the trip, typewriters kept randomly popping up in my wondering youtube consumption.
 Tom Hanks is a big fan proclaiming to have hundreds.
 John Meyer thinks they are the jam.
 What really sold me was Van Neistat’s love letter to his Corona.
 I was off searching for one.